SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/security/confluent-sasl.md

 ---
-description: Learn how to integrate Seldon Core 2.5.0+ with Confluent Cloud using SASL authentication.
-This comprehensive guide covers API key generation, Kubernetes secrets setup, and Helm configuration for secure communication with Confluent Cloud managed Kafka, including SASL_SSL protocol and PLAIN mechanism implementation.
+description: Learn how to configure SASL authentication between Seldon Core 2 and Confluent Cloud for secure Kafka communication.
 ---

-# Confluent Cloud SASL Example
+# Confluent Cloud SASL Authentication

 > New in Seldon Core 2.5.0